-You Can Have Your Own Fantasy Suite Date In 'The Bachelorette' Windmill
+Still Haven't Gotten Enough Of The Bachelor Windmill?
+Rent The Famous Fantasy Suite On Airbnb

 Advertisement

-The windmill's listing on Airbnb was first discovered by none other than Lauren Luyendyk, (eventual) winner of Arie Luyendyk's season of The Bachelor.
-According to Arie's Instagram story, Lauren was concerned over whether the infamous windmill had a bathroom, so she found it on Airbnb, sent Arie the listing, and confirmed that it does, in fact, have a bathroom.
-According to Airbnb, though, the bathroom is not located inside the main living space, but can be accessed down one flight of stairs.
+The "Rustic Traditional Windmill" is located in Nikithianos, Greece, and is listed on Airbnb for $56 a night.
+(A steal!
+Maybe ABC is cracking down on its Bachelor budget...?)
+It has one double bed, one sofa bed, and can host four guests.
+Strangely, though, the bathroom is not located inside the main living space but it can be accessed down one flight of stairs.

-What happens in the windmill stays in the windmill 🤫 #TheBachelorette @AlabamaHannah pic.twitter.com/2J23yK12LM— The Bachelorette (@BacheloretteABC) July 16, 2019

-So if a romantic evening spent in a windmill sounds like your cup of tea, you're in luck.
-And what happens in the windmill stays in the windmill — unless you're the star of a very popular national reality television show.
+If a romantic evening spent in a windmill sounds like your cup of tea, you're in luck.
+Jut remember, what happens in the windmill stays in the windmill — unless, of course, you're the star of a very popular national reality television show, in which case, what happens in the windmill will be talked about incessantly over the course of not just one but two seasons.

 Advertisement